Building a Transport Package: The Right Way

 General Usage

-MyComponent can be used in a variety of ways, but the basic process is to create a new project (either in the UI, or by manually creating a new project config file and editing the current.project.php file).
-Once the new project exists, you edit the project config file to meet your needs and run Bootstrap to get things started.
-After that, you either finish your project in the MODX Manager and run ExportObjects, or finish it by editing the files in your favorite editor and run ImportObjects (or some combination of those two processes).
-LexiconHelper writes your Lexicon files and CheckProperties makes sure any properties you use are present in your properties file.
+MyComponent can be used in a variety of ways, but the basic process is to create a new project in the UI.
+Once that's done, you edit the project config file to meet your needs and run Bootstrap to get things started.
+After that, you either finish your project in the MODX Manager and run ExportObjects, or finish it by editing the files in your favorite editor and run ImportObjects, then ExportObjects.
+LexiconHelper writes your Lexicon files and CheckProperties makes sure any properties you use are present in your transport files.
 Finally, you run the Build utility to create the actual transport package.

 MyComponent installs with a built-in project called Example that you can play with to get familiar with the various MyComponent utilities.
 The utilities can be run from the command line, or from inside any good code editor.
 There is also a User Interface for them that you can see by viewing the "MyComponent" Resource (which executes the MyComponent snippet).
 The rest of this tutorial will assume that you're using the User Interface, but the principles are the same for the command-line utilities.
 The command-line utility files are in the core/components/mycomponent/elements/snippets/